1965 Denver Broncos season

 The 1965 Denver Broncos season was the sixth season for the team in the American Football League (AFL).
 The team improved slightly from the previous two seasons with a record of four wins, and ten losses.
+With a victory at Boston, they ended a 17-game winless streak on the road.
 They finished last in the AFL's Western Division.